Archdeacon of Llandaff

 The Archdeacon of Llandaff is a senior ecclesiastical officer in the Church in Wales Diocese of Llandaff.
-The archdeacon is the senior priest with responsibility over the area of the archdeaconry of Llandaff, one of three archdeaconries in the diocese (the others are Margam and Morgannwg).
-The archdeaconry of Llandaff currently consists of five deaneries: Cardiff, Llandaff, Merthyr Tydfil & Caerphilly, Pontypridd, and Penarth & Barry.
+The archdeacon is the senior priest with responsibility over the area of the archdeaconry of Llandaff, one of two archdeaconries in the diocese (the other is Margam).
+The archdeaconry of Llandaff currently consists of two large deaneries: Cardiff, and Eglwysilan.

 History

 The first recorded archdeacons of Llandaff occur soon after the Norman Conquest.
 However, no territorial titles are recorded until after c.
 1125.
 Until 1843, when the separate position of Dean of Llandaff was created, the Archdeacon also performed the duties of cathedral dean.